 Also, the use of too many plugins will affect the performance of the Website.
 It will slow down your website a lot for the following reasons:

-– Use multiple queries into the database
+– Use multiple queries in the database

 – Plugins take on overly complicated tasks